 What about federalism?
 Centralism?
 Con-federalism?
 Big government?
 Limited government?
 Liberal legislation?
 Conservative legislation?
 Which?

-And let us also be sensitive to the opinions (preferences) of others, especially to unbelievers and those who are “weak in the faith,” because “disputes over doubtful things” tend to harm our influence with them (Rm.
+Since that is so, let us be sensitive to the opinions (preferences) of others, especially to unbelievers and those who are “weak in the faith,” because “disputes over doubtful things” tend to harm our influence with them (Rm.
 14.1; cf. 12.10; Jms.
 3.13-18).
 When we are boisterous and uncompromising with our political positions, we instantly make others adversarial to us — and even shove them away from the kingdom — all to maintain a carnal opinion.
 This is wrong.

 “Therefore let us pursue the things which make for peace and the things by which one may edify another.
-Do not destroy the work of God for the sake of food” (Rm.
+Do not destroy the work of God for the sake of food [i.e., human opinion] (Rm.
 14.19-20)!

 Christians must honor the civil authorities, not disparage them.